cdoublev/css/doc/README.md

 Formal grammars are *generative grammars*: they can generate a language (and a parser) that has no ambiguity.

 An *ambiguity* exists when there are multiple derivations for the same input.
-A canonical example is the grammar of inline math expressions, aka. the infix notation, whose ambiguities must be resolved by associativity and precedence rules.
+A canonical example is the grammar of inline math expressions, aka. the infix notation, whose ambiguities are resolved with associativity and precedence rules.

 As in math expressions, whose operators are usually left associative, the parser must read the input from left to right: `1 - 2 + 3` must be interpreted to `2` instead of `4`.
 But to interpret `1 + 2 * 3` to `7` instead of `9`, precedence rules must be encoded with a more elaborate value definition than `<calc-value> [['+' | '-' | '*' | '/'] <calc-value>]*`.